 A marketing team may use generative AI to draft campaign variants, summarize customer interviews, or repurpose long-form content.
 A sales team may use an AI agent to enrich a lead, check account context, prepare a follow-up, and update CRM fields after approval.
 A support organization may use agentic AI to route tickets, retrieve policy, draft responses, create engineering tasks, monitor SLA risk, and escalate edge cases.

 Generative AI can often start with documents, examples, and user prompts.
 AI agents need more structure: reliable APIs, identity rules, workflow state, test accounts, and error handling.
-Agentic AI needs even stronger foundations: event logs, permissions by role, shared state, evaluation scenarios, monitoring dashboards, and clear ownership for exceptions.
+Agentic AI needs stronger foundations: event logs, permissions by role, shared state, evaluation scenarios, monitoring dashboards, and clear ownership for exceptions.

 Data quality becomes more important as autonomy increases.
 If account records are stale, policy documents conflict, or integrations fail silently, a more autonomous system will only move bad assumptions faster.
-Before building agents, document the systems of record, define what the agent can read or write, and decide which actions require human approval.
+Before building agents, document systems of record, define what the agent can read or write, and decide which actions require human approval.

 Governance Before Autonomy